Sperm DNA damage and genetic screening

 - exposure to harmful substances

-Fortunately, there are now tests available to assess various aspects of sperm genetic integrity which may give us clues to the male contribution toward failure to conceive or recurrent miscarriage.
+Fortunately, there are tests available to assess various aspects of sperm genetic integrity which may give us clues as to the cause of the male contribution toward failure to conceive or recurrent miscarriage.

 - Comprehensive semen analysis